Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </div>
 <!-- END: div -->

-C’s integer types come in different sizes.
+C's integer types come in different sizes.
 The `int` type is usually 32 bits, but may be 16 bits on older CPUs.
 Since some programs require numbers that are too large to store in `int` form, C also provides `long` integers.
 At times, we may need to conserve memory by instructing the compiler to store a number in less space than normal; such a number is called a ***short*** integer.

 To construct an integer type that exactly meets our needs, we can specify that a variable is `long` or `short`, `signed` or `unsigned`.
 We can even combine specifiers (e.g., `long unsigned int`).
 However, only the following six combinations actually produce different types: